George W. Sledge, Jr., MD

 Stanford University School of Medicine

 George W. Sledge Jr., MD, is Professor and Chief of Medical Oncology at Stanford University Medical Center.
 He specializes in the study and treatment of breast cancer and directed the first large, nationwide study on the use of paclitaxel to treat advanced breast cancer.
 His recent research focuses on novel biologic treatments for breast cancer.
-He has published over 290 scientific articles spannning both laboratory and clinic.
+He has published over 290 scientific articles spanning both laboratory and clinic.

-Dr Sledge serves as Editor-in-Chief of Clinical Breast Cancer, and is Past President of the American Society of Clinical Oncology.
+Dr. Sledge serves as Editor-in-Chief of Clinical Breast Cancer, and is Past President of the American Society of Clinical Oncology.
 He served as chair of the Breast Committee of the Eastern Cooperative Oncology Group from 2002 – 2009, where he led the development of nationwide clinical trials.
 Dr. Sledge was awarded the Hope Funds for Cancer Research 2013 Award of ‘Excellence for Medicine’, and was also the recipient of the 2006 Brinker Award for Scientific Distinction, the 2007 Breast Cancer Research Foundation's Jill Rose Award and the 2010 William L. McGuire Award from the San Antonio Breast Cancer Symposium.